We have the time for you!

-Include a PDF file if possible
+Include a PDF file where possible

 PDF’s should be made to the ‘High Quality’, ‘Press Quality’ or especially ‘PDF/X-1a 2001′ standard, and include bleeds and crops.
 Color Management options should be set to ‘Color Unchanged’, as this will preserve the document as you created it.
 We’ll apply the necessary colour management options as part of the print process.

 Adobe Acrobat Distiller is the best method of creating PDF’s if your design application can not do it natively.
-If you don’t have Distiller, a free PDF converter is available from http://www.pdf995.com – it works like a physical printer, however it outputs to a PDF file that you can use.
+If you don’t have Distiller, a free PDF converter is available from http://www.pdf995.com – it works like a physical printer; however, it outputs to a PDF file that you can use.

 Supply the resource files if we are compiling or formatting your document.

 We prefer that the file’s page size match the final trim size, or in the case of Microsoft Office, the trim size plus bleed if required.
-If the artwork is created on a larger page size than the final trim size, then all art must be centred within the larger page with crop marks added 3 mm out from the trim edges.
+If the artwork is created on a larger page size than the final trim size, all art must be centred within the larger page with crop marks added 3 mm out of the trim edges.